-Pornography, what many consider to be a personal and harmless exploit, actually has long-lasting detrimental effects.
-Studies show that the harm of pornography to individuals, families, and society is extensive (Citizens for Decency, 2016).
-Such studies have also found that married men who have watched an X-rated film within the past year are 60 percent more likely to get divorced and 80 percent more likely to have an affair (Doran and Price, 2014).
+Studies have shown that the harm of pornography to individuals, families, and society is extensive (Citizens For Decency, 2016).
+Kirk Doran and Joseph Price found that married men who have watched an X-rated film within the past year are 60 percent more likely to get divorced and 80 percent more likely to have an affair (Doran and Price & 2014).
 Pornography leads to sexual objectification of women (Peter & Valkenburg, 2007) and has been shown to decrease the quality of relationships between children and parents (Ybarra & Mitchell, 2005; Citizens for Decency, 2016).

 The studies mentioned above are just a sampling of the research indicating that pornography use leads to various physical and relational problems.
 A 2002 study conducted for PBS/ Frontline reported that 80 percent of pornography viewers surveyed felt "fine" about their pornography viewing (Weir, 2014).
-However, many who have been affected by pornography readily assert that pornography use is anything but fine.
+However, many who have been affected by pornography will readily assert that pornography use is anything but fine.
 One such person, Jane, was incalculably affected by her husband's pornography addiction.
-Jane and her husband, who had eight children, were happily married until Jane began "noticing a steady, negative change in him . . .
-Six years later, he was a different man . . .
+Jane and her husband, who had eight children, were happily married until Jane began "noticing a steady, negative change in him. . . .
+Six years later, he was a different man. . . .
 He confessed that he was addicted to pornography and had been for years."
 After struggling to overcome his addiction and admitting to having violent thoughts against his wife, Jane's husband took his own life (Citizens for Decency, 2016).
-Pornography poses a danger that demands greater regulatory efforts to prevent tragedies such as those experienced by Jane.
-Because of the harmful physical, psychological, and social effects of pornography, action must be taken to battle this harmful drug, in much the same way that tobacco was once battled.
+Pornography is an evil that demands greater regulatory efforts to prevent tragedies such as those experienced by Jane.
+We stand with researchers, legislators, parents, and all others who are committed to battling this harmful drug.